czekster/BDMPathfinder/README.md

 6. Run the Perl script that runs YAMS as many scenarios that are present in the new folder, for the parameters set in the properties file `bdmp-properties.txt`
    - Command: `perl bdmp-run-all.pl models_/casestudy2-markings03-06-2021_09-52-13 bdmp-properties.txt`
 7. Run RStudio, open file `models_/casestudy2-markings03-06-2021_09-52-13/script.R`
-   - Run the full script (eg, select all with CTRL-A, then hit ALT-RETURN) - it will generate the multi-scenario graph for six hour of simulation time (see note on step 4)
+   - Run the full script (eg, select all with CTRL-A, then hit ALT-RETURN)
+   - It will generate the multi-scenario graph for six hour of simulation time (see note on step 4)

 And that's it, now you can analyse the path probabilities for BDMP models over time, for multiple parameters for the attack leaves!

 ## Corresponding author
+Any problem that you may encounter, please drop me an e-mail!

 Ricardo M. Czekster -- rczekster at gmail com